rl-institut/super-repo/CONTRIBUTING.md

 ### 1. Describe the issue on GitHub
 Create [an issue](https://help.github.com/en/articles/creating-an-issue)
 in the GitHub repository.
-The `issue title` describes the problem you will address.
+The `issue title` describes the problem you will address.  <br>
 This is an important step as it forces one to think about the "issue".
-Make a checklist for all needed steps.
+Make a checklist for all needed steps if possible.

 ### 2. Solve the issue locally